 NOTE: The STI-AS must be invoked after originating call processing.

-The STI-AS in the originating SP (Service Provider A) first determines through service provider-specific means the legitimacy of the telephone number identity being used in the INVITE.
+The STI-AS in the originating SP (Service Provider A) first determines through service provider-specific means the legitimacy of the TN identity being used in the INVITE.
 The STI-AS then securely requests its private key from the SKS.

-The SKS provides the private key in the response, and the STI-AS signs the INVITE and adds an Identity header field per [RFC 8224] using the Caller ID in the P-Asserted-Identity header field.
+The SKS provides the private key in the response, and the STI-AS signs the INVITE and adds Identity header field(s) per [RFC 8224] using the Caller ID in the P-Asserted-Identity header field.

-The STI-AS passes the INVITE back to the SP A’s CSCF.
+The STI-AS passes the INVITE back to SP A’s CSCF.

 The originating CSCF, through standard resolution, routes the call to the egress IBCF.